thiemogries/phantastro/README.md

 ### API Issues

-**Problem**: Getting "Data corrupted" or unit-related errors from Meteoblue API
+**Problem**: Getting "Data corrupted" or "invalid package" errors from Meteoblue API
+- **Solution**: App uses only basic weather packages available in free tier
-- **Solution**: The app automatically falls back to mock data if API calls fail
+- **Auto-fallback**: Automatically switches to mock data if API calls fail
 - **Check**: Ensure your API key is correctly set in `.env`
 - **Verify**: API key should not be `your_meteoblue_api_key_here`